 Corporate culture is one of the things which separates exceptional growth companies from the merely good or average ones.
-Our aim in Baillie Gifford's US Equity Growth strategy is to find these outstanding companies and it is rational that we should focus a significant proportion of our research efforts on analysing culture.
-One of the key questions in our US equity research framework is - "How does the company's culture align with its long-term ambitions and is this a source of competitive advantage?"
+Our aim in Baillie Gifford's Global Stewardship strategy is to find these outstanding companies and it is rational that we should focus a significant proportion of our research efforts on analysing culture.
+One of the key questions in our research framework is - Do management act like owners?

-We believe that finding companies with a distinctive culture provides us with a source of edge over other US investors.
+We believe that finding companies with a distinctive culture provides us with a source of edge over other investors.
 Indeed, in spite of evidence to support the contention that culture is a critical driver of long-term stock returns, it is routinely ignored by most investors.

 Companies with distinctive cultures behave differently from the norm.
 They are thoughtful in their approach.
 They are run with a clear sense of purpose and vision for the future by founders or management teams with significant skin in the game.
 However, there is no cookie-cutter model for culture - what works for one company may not be appropriate for another.
-For example, Google's 20% time1 would feel quite out of place at an industrial company such as Fortive whose distinctions are in capital allocation and lean management practices.
+For example, Google's 20% time would feel quite out of place at an industrial company such as Fortive whose distinctions are in capital allocation and lean management practices.
 What is key, is that the culture of the company provides a source of advantage in the path to achieving its aims.
 In general, however, companies with distinctive cultures understand the need to provide products and services which add value for customers and for society.
 They understand that to endure and thrive over the long term, they have to be willing to invest in the future and embrace change.
 Moreover, the people who run these companies tend to be driven by factors other than short-term monetary gain.
 These managers have vision, ambition and determination coupled with a bias to action and a willingness to experiment.